opennode/waldur-core/docs/authentication.rst

 NodeConductor uses token-based authentication.

-In order to authenticate your requests first obtain from any of the supported token backends.
+In order to authenticate your requests first obtain token from any of the supported token backends.
 Then use the token in all the subsequent requests putting it into ``Authorization`` header:

 .. code-block:: http